oddlama/autokernel/README.md

 ## Installation

-Use can use pip to install autokernel, or run from source:
+You can use pip to install autokernel, or run from source:

 #### pip